TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

          Supplied by Jens Ellerbrock

+.. _stdwrap-preficomment:

+prefixComment
+'''''''''''''

 .. container:: table-row

    Property
-         .. _stdwrap-preficomment:

          prefixComment

    Data type
          string

    Description
-         (Since TYPO3 3.6.0) Prefixes content with an HTML comment with the second part of input string (divided by "\|") where first part is an integer telling how many trailing tabs to put before the comment on a new line.
+         Prefixes content with an HTML comment with the second part of input string (divided by "\|") where first part is an integer telling how many trailing tabs to put before the comment on a new line.